jjvanzon/Circular-Language-Spec/broader-view/exchangeability/internet-as-a-single-computer.md

 ### Implications for other concepts

 Having the internet function as a single computer can have implications for other concepts.
-In each concept it must be considered how it is applied under the principle *internet as a single computer*.
+In each concept it might be considered how it is applied under the principle *internet as a single computer*.
 It’s not a fundamental principle for nothing.
 But I am sure that I might come up with a solution for it in each of those cases.
 I might not cover all concepts here.
 The current article adequately describes the idea behind internet as a single computer and how the main problems around that are solved.
 However, I might cover the concept of Collection here, just to demonstrate.

 #### Collection

 The *Collection* concepts make is possible to query for objects as if Encircle were a relational database.
 In relational database, all objects of a certain class are stored in one table in a single database.
 In Encircle the objects of a class can be spread all around the internet.
 This becomes a problem, because you can't search the whole internet for objects.

-If you want to query the whole class, an index must be hosted somewhere, that is simply a list of pointers pointing to all the objects of that class that are scattered around the earth.
+If you want to query the whole class, an index might be hosted somewhere, that is simply a list of pointers pointing to all the objects of that class that are scattered around the earth.
 In that case, the objects of that class are obliged to always register themselves in that index.

 But the real solution is to accept you might no longer be querying the whole class of objects.
 You might be querying objects from a specific collection.
 You don’t have a central database, so not all objects of the same class might be centrally registered.
 The objects of a class are spread all around the world.
 This may blow the socks off some relational database purists.
 These people usually insist, that when selecting objects from a table, you are querying the whole class.
-So the table must have a singular name, not plural, because it references a class, not a collection.
+So the table might have a singular name, not plural, because it references a class, not a collection.
 From now on you are not querying a class: you’re querying a collection, which is a resource that contains a *selection* of references to objects of a certain class.
 This collection *might* represent all the objects on the internet of this class, but it may very well not be.
 So you’re querying a collection, not a class, so for all of you that insist table names should get singular names, table names might usually be *plural* again.
 Believe it or not, there are internet forums full of people fighting about that.

 In the future you can also query a list of objects that have different classes.
 If the different classes have mutual members, you can set criteria for these members.
 When objects of different classes have an interface in common, they have mutual members.
 If you select objects setting criteria for attributes, and an object doesn’t even have this attribute, the object won’t be part of the selection at all.

 It’s all up to the discretion of the people designing the system, if they are going to have a list of object that have an arbitrary class, a list of object that have at least one specific interface in common, a list of object that can only have a limited set of classes, or objects of exactly the same class.
-You can set this for the collection your are publishing: a programmer / system designer can set whether the class is fixed or not, or whether the objects added to the collection must at least implement a certain interface, or the objects in the collection can only have particular classes.
+You can set this for the collection your are publishing: a programmer / system designer can set whether the class is fixed or not, or whether the objects added to the collection might at least implement a certain interface, or the objects in the collection can only have particular classes.

 ### Integration Modules